jonasschmedtmann/advanced-css-course/README.md

 ### Q5: The videos don't load, can you fix it?

 **A:** Unfortunately, there is nothing I can do about it.
-The course is hosted on Udemy's platform, and sometimes they have small tecnical issues like this one.
+The course is hosted on Udemy's platform, and sometimes they have small technical issues like this one.
 Please just come back a bit later or [contact their support team](https://support.udemy.com/hc/en-us).
 Also, don't forget to select the HD option in the video player.

 ### Q6: Are the videos downloadable as well?